sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 --- abstract

 NIST standardized ML-KEM as FIPS 203 in August 2024.
-This document discusses how to use ML-KEM and how to use it within protocols - that is, what problem it solves, and what you need to do to use it securely.
+This document discusses how to use ML-KEM within protocols - that is, what problem it solves, and what you need to do to use it securely.

 --- middle